Skip to content

 Learning Goals

-• Work with variables and basic data types
+• Work with variables and basic data types (int, float, str, bool)

-• Use lists and dictionaries effectively
+• Use lists, tuples, sets, and dictionaries effectively

-• Write and use for-loops
+• Write and use for and while loops

-• Create simple functions
+• Create simple functions with arguments and return values

 • Import and use libraries

-• Read data with pandas
+• Read and shape tabular data with pandas

 What is Python?

-• Data Science & Analytics - pandas, numpy, matplotlib
+• Data Science & Analytics - NumPy, pandas, matplotlib

 • Web Development - Django, Flask